India's Mutual Fund Boom Meets FII Volatility in 2025

 Indian markets trade at higher multiples than most emerging market peers, making them vulnerable to sharp corrections when global risk appetite diminishes.

 For global allocators, India presents a rare combination: a large, growing economy with increasingly sophisticated capital markets, but still small enough to offer genuine alpha opportunities.
+The following is general educational information—always read scheme-related documents carefully.

 India's mutual fund industry has reached an inflection point.
 With AUM tripling in five years, ETF penetration accelerating, and domestic flows now dominating foreign money, India offers something rare in emerging markets: growth with increasing resilience.